eirbjo/jdk/test/lib/jdk/test/lib/zink/README.md

 ## TL;DR example

-The following code snippet produces a ZIP file where any `Data descriptor` field is not proceded by the optional `0x08074b50` signature.
+The following motivational example produces a ZIP file where any `Data Descriptor` field is not preceded by the common, but optional `0x08074b50` signature.